DrJPFrimat/MEA-ToolBox/README.md

 # Toolbox
 Test
-This is going to be the place for the Manual and hwo to operate the toolbox
+This is going to be the place for the Manual and how to operate the toolbox